Guidelines for the International Activity

 The Bureau’s authorisation must specify the composition of the official delegations of the Senate.

 The attendance by the Speaker or members of the Bureau appointed by the former at international conferences and meetings to which they are invited is considered authorised as from this resolution.

-International trips by the President will also be considered authorised when they are taken in representation of Spain at the request of the Presidency of the Government or the Ministry of Foreign Affairs and Cooperation.
+International trips by the President will also be considered authorised when these are institutional trips by invitation from a foreign Parliament, within the framework of bilateral relations with that country, or when they are taken in representation of Spain at the request of the Presidency of the Government or the Ministry of Foreign Affairs and Cooperation.

 The official delegation will be composed of the Speaker of the Senate and the Speakers of the Chamber as determined.
 The economic system will be based on the principle of reciprocity, unless the economic situation of the country being visited renders said principle unviable.

 The Speaker may also lead delegations composed of Senators belonging to various Committees who, due to the subject matter, attend Parliamentary Forums for bilateral cooperation with countries of preference.

 The delegation will comprise members of the Bureau of the Senate as determined.

 Travel to meetings of the Presidency of the European Union: As far as possible, the official delegation will conform to the criteria set forth in the official invitation.If not specified, the general criterion for travel by the Committees will apply.